 Chacruna will do best in a part shade position, as well as being generally taller and a healthier greener colour.
 Plants placed in a full sun position will have more yellowish/lighter green coloured leaves as well as having smaller leaves.
 I think the ideal shade percentage is 30-50% if you are growing under cover.
 They are tolerant and deep shade can be preferable to a full sun position in Australia.

 Fertilise every 2-3 months or more regularly if needed and they are growing well.
 Most products work just fine.
 I have been using a homemade biochar fertiliser recently which has been greening my plants up remarkably.
 Foliar feeding works very well and you can incorporate seaweed as well as fertilisers.
+Dynamic lifter type products can be great to help green Psychotria up quickly, plus it stimulates biological activity in the soil.

 I have also found what I believe is a reaction of Psychotria viridis to biuret in fertilisers, and have accordingly switched to fertilisers suited to Citrus plants, as they also have an intolerance to biuret.
 See below.